Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 Now that we had a pretty solid version of Velocity Lapse, I went and took updated screenshots of major screens of the app and created phone screenshots for the Google Play listing.
 This time, I used a different style with a faded image behind the phone and screenshot mockup as well as a horizontal screenshot to better showcase the two capture modes.

-Since I had already been posting some of the timelapse video I had captured on the official Velocity Lapse YouTube channel, I added one of the videos as the "feature video".
+Since I had already been posting some of the timelapse videos I had captured on the official Velocity Lapse YouTube channel, I added one of the videos as the "feature video" for Google Play.
 In my opinion, just adding the video made the listing look a lot better than before.

 | ![Updated Google Play listing](/posts/journey-behind-velocity-lapse-2/google-play-listing-2.jpeg)
 |:--:|